dcunning11235/skymodel/README.txt

 6.)  arrayize.py
-This is an optional utility that takes all the stacked files (FITS or CSV) and saves them in .pkl file.
+This is an optional utility that takes all the stacked files (FITS or CSV) and saves them in .npz file.